Clinical Microbiology Short Essay Question And Answers

 Answer:

-• Oncogenic RNA viruses belong to Retroviruses, which are enveloped, spherical viruses
+• Oncogenic RNA viruses belong to the Retroviruses, which are enveloped, spherical viruses

-• They developed by budding through the host cell membrane
+• They develop by budding through the host cell membrane

-• It contains enzyme RNA-dependent DNA polymerase or reverse transcriptase within the virion
+• It contains the enzyme RNA-dependent DNA polymerase or reverse transcriptase within the virion

 • It is classified into three subfamilies as follows